IarChep/GPP/README.md

 GPP is a C++/Qt library built for working with the GdePosylka/PackageRadar services for package tracking.
 It is built on HTML parsing using the [mylogin/htmlparser](https://github.com/mylogin/htmlparser) library.

 ## 🛠️ Build Instructions
 To build the project, simply download and install Qt version 6 or higher, open the project in Qt Creator, and build it.
+__!!NLOAHMAN_JSON LIBRARY IS REQUERED!!__
 Use `-DGPP_LIBRARY_BUILD_STATIC=true` to build a static lib.
 All compilers are supported, but debug version is only for g++/MinGW!
 Qt 5 should also work, but it is not recommended as it has not been tested.